 Step 2

-Is the business covered by the Building Trades Award 1968?
-The Building Trades Award applies to building trades workers in a variety of businesses in the state industrial relations system.
+Is the business covered by the Building Trades and Labourers (General) Award?
+The Building Trades and Labourers (General) Award applies to building trades workers who are not working "on-site", such as those working in shops or factories.